GreyHak/dsp-planet-rename/README.md

+# THIS MOD IS NOW DEPRECATED.
+The functionality has now been incorporated into the vanilla game.

 # Planet Rename for Dyson Sphere Program

 **DSP Planet Rename** is a mod for the Unity game Dyson Sphere Program developed by Youthcat Studio and published by Gamera Game.
 The game is available on [here](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).